jmwinemiller/cap-6315-project/README.md

 networks.
 - Apply and compare community detection algorithms.

-## CAP 6325 Project Part 2 – Social Network EDA
+## CAP 6325 Project Part 2 – Predictive Modeling
-This term-long project will guide you through the full big data pipeline using one real-world large dataset.
-You will work with the same dataset both project parts.

 ### Project Part 2 Learning Objectives:
+You must continue working with the same dataset and the same partner used in Project Part #1.
+For this part, you must choose ONE of the two options below (either option A or option B).
+Once you complete option A or B, complete a written report describing your project.

+- Option A - Node Classification (Partner Prediction)
+- Option B - Link Prediction

+*Note: Option A was selected for this project and report*

 ## Written Report
+Submit a written report summarizing both parts of the project.
+Include all figures and interpretations.

 ## Project Links